-As the larvae develop, they initially eat pollen the queen has stored for them, but as they grow and develop, they eat regurgitated nectar and pollen fed to them by the queen and fully grown adult workers.
+Bumble bee larvae initially eat pollen the queen has stored for them, but as they grow and develop, they eat regurgitated nectar and pollen fed to them by the queen and fully grown adult workers.

 made from honey and pollen) and just a little royal jelly, whereas those

 destined to become queens will be fed only on royal jelly.
 Drones (males)